MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-working-time.md

 Working time is a feature that allows admins to limit access to Microsoft Teams for shift workers on Android and iOS mobile devices.
 These controls are designed for bring-your-own-device (BYOD) or company-owned dedicated device scenarios for frontline workers.
 [Learn more about frontline device scenarios](flw-devices.md#deployment-models).

-With this feature, you can block access or show a warning message when frontline workers who are off shift open Teams.
+With this feature, you can block access to Teams or show a warning message when frontline workers who are off shift open Teams.
 Consider enabling working time for your frontline workforce if:

 - You’re concerned about frontline workers asking for pay outside of working hours if they access work apps.
 - Local laws and regulations require you to restrict access to work apps when employees are off shift.